Founder & President

 Prior to joining Rapidan Energy Group, Eric was a Research Analyst for CLSA in New York, where he covered upstream energy companies and generated investment recommendations for institutional investors.
 Previously, he worked for Hunt Oil Company and affiliates in Dallas, where he was a Director and focused on M&A and corporate development in the energy and infrastructure sectors.
 Earlier, Eric worked in Iraq as a Policy Advisor for the U.S. Department of the Treasury’s Office of International Affairs, where he focused on the oil sector, and in the West Wing of the White House as Special Assistant to the Director of the National Economic Council.
 He received his B.A. from Davidson College and an M.B.A. from Columbia Business School.

-Leslie Palti-Guzman is based in New York and leads Rapidan Energy Group’s Global Gas Service.
+Leslie Palti-Guzman is a Senior Advisor on global gas and LNG.
 She is a non-resident fellow at the Center on Global Energy Policy at Columbia University.

 Leslie has ten years’ experience as a global gas market research analyst, energy market journalist, and political risk advisor.
 Prior to joining Rapidan Energy Group, she was a senior analyst at Eurasia Group on the Global Energy & Natural Resources team.
 Earlier, she was the senior natural gas and LNG correspondent at Energy Intelligence Group in New York.
 Leslie is a frequently featured speaker at gas conferences and appears on television and in leading print media as an expert commentator.
 She earned her B.A. in Political Science from Sciences Po Paris and has two Master’s degrees in International Affairs from Sciences Po Paris and the Fletcher School at Tufts University.